KiTeeCoin/KiTeeCoin/Doc/build-unix.md

 * Non-executable Stack
     If the stack is executable, trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, Dogecoin should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, KiTeeCoin should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling, use:
-    `scanelf -e ./dogecoin`
+    `scanelf -e ./KiTeeCoin`

     the output should contain:
     `STK/REL/PTL RW- R-- RW-`